robolyst/osquant/content/visual-style-guide/index.md

 # Interactive Plots

-There is a shortcode `csvplotly` for creating Plotly.js plots from CSV files.
+There is a shortcode `plotly` for creating Plotly.js plots from CSV files.
 Wherever possible, use this option for showing data.
 Plotting data with code as part of your papers means we can keep the style OS Quant consistent and up to date.

+You can chart data from a CSV file:

-{{<csvplotly id="tesla-stock-plot" data="data/TSLA.csv">}}
+{{<plotly id="tesla-stock-plot" data="data/TSLA.csv">}}
     var traces = [{
         x: unpack(data, 'Date'),
         close: unpack(data, 'Close'),